An independent guide to Val Thorens

 A selection of Val Thorens webcams so you can see the conditions in resort live.

-This Val Thorens travel page has information about the Eurostar ski train, plus flight information, and advice on travelling to Val Thorens by car.
-There's a page with information about, and links to, transfer companies, for getting to Val Thorens from a station or airport.
+This Val Thorens travel page has information about the ski trains to the French Alps, plus flight information, and advice on travelling to Val Thorens by car.
+There's a page on transfer companies, for getting to Val Thorens from a station or airport.
 We also have bus times, and the route and times of the resort shuttle.

 Our guide to the (non-skiing) activities in Val Thorens, including ten pin bowling, tobogganing, ski doos (snowmobiles), ice driving, mountain biking, and paint ball.